hazelcast/hazelcast/site/docs/sql/ddl.md

 - `type_identifier`: the connector type.

 - `option_name`, `option_value`: a connector-specific option.
 For a list
-  of possible options, check out the connector javadoc. `option_name` is an SQL identifier, and must be enclosed in double quotes if it contains special characters like `.`, `-` etc. `option_value` is a regular SQL string literal enclosed in apostrophes.
-  <br>The `objectName` option is common for all connectors: it's the name
+  of possible options, check out the connector javadoc.
+The `option_name` and `option_value` are string literals and must be enclosed in apostrophes.
+The `objectName` option is common for all
-  of the object in the external system.
+  connectors: it's the name of the object in the external system.
 By default, it's equal to the mapping name.

 #### Auto-resolving of columns and options